mweiden/record_linker/README.md

 | 32 | 4 | 100 | 0.73/0.01 | `m5zn.12xlarge` | $92.46 |

 See the `cost_estimates` script for more details.

+Caveats:
+- Note this assumes we can con continue to process data as quickly as it is downloaded; one option to mitigate this issue would be to run more than one `hash_documents` process per instance.

 ## Development